jazzyjackson/MIXINT/roadmap.md

 ## <a href="0.2.0"></a>
 ## 0.2.0

 0.2.0 adds the ability to read and write partial contents, respecting 'bytes=' headers, as well as a feature to set inotify watches on files and directories in order to stream updates over a persistent connection (with a keepalive heartbeat).
-This improves support for streaming video and downloaded new bytes off large log files (to emulate [tail --follow](http://man7.org/linux/man-pages/man1/tail.1.html), requesting new bytes when notified of file change).
+This improves support for streaming video and downloading new bytes off large log files (to emulate [tail --follow](http://man7.org/linux/man-pages/man1/tail.1.html), requesting new bytes when notified of file change).
 It also lays the groundwork for live updates to chat and filesharing interfaces in future versions.

 New dependencies include:
 - ContextFeed
-- WriteRange
+- PipetteReader
-- BytePipette
+- PipetteWriter

 ## <a href="0.3.0"></a>
 ## 0.3.0

 0.3.0 will be the first version to include a method of writing a GUI to the client's browser.
 I'll have to decide what example interfaces to load here, but a file library and media player are top priorities.
-Drag and drop files to your server, get a link to share it either direct or through the current interface.
+Drag and drop files to your server, get a link to share it either direct or through the current interface. htmlx.json, style.css, and class.js files will be packaged and streamed as a separate, cacheable bundle.js file, after sending a basic html landing page with links to source files in order to navigate content on platforms without modern javascript support (an all or nothing strategy: either you have a fast connection and a modern browser, or else you get a basic site map that lets you at least get to the content.)

 New dependencies include:
 - FigjamFeed